Legal Knowledge, Ability and Experience

 Precharge and Postconviction Matters

-Mr. Housley also offers precharge representations so you can discuss the charges that may be filed against you and enlist representation as soon as possible to protect your rights.
+Mr. Housley also offers precharge representations and consultations so you can discuss the charges that may be filed against you and enlist representation as soon as possible to protect your rights.
 Postconviction matters that we handle include expungement and motions for appropriate relief that include postconviction relief and Criminal Appeals.